 Criteria JORC Code explanation Commentary intercept lengths should be a clear statement to this effect (eg 'down hole length, true width not known').
 The drilling was generally perpendicular to the geometry of the orebody.
 In a small number of cases, there may be sub-optimal intersections due to locally changing orientations of the orebody due to faulting and intrusions, but the proportion is considered low relative to the amount of data, and is not likely to introduce bias into the dataset.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Maps and sections showing the location of the mineralisation are presented in the 2013 Technical Report, which includes plan views, cross sections showing the location of the deposit, the data, interpretations, resistivity and block model.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Exploration Results are not reported here, but data used in the resource is representative of mineralisation.
+Balanced reporting practicable, representative reporting of both low and high grades Exploration Results are not reported here, but data used in the resource is representative of mineralisation.
+Exploration results.
 Sample intercepts have been composited so that all data is weighted equally.
 High grade outliers are managed through top cutting prior to grade estimation.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; methul unique to results; bulk densitived and the survey results; geochemical survey results; bulk samples - size and method of treatment; methul unique to results; bulk densitived and survey results; geochemical survey results; bulk and survey results; Resistivity surveying was undertaken between 1967 and 1969 by the United Nations Development Programme.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, Resistivity surveying was undertaken between 1967 and 1969 by the United Nations Development Programme.
 Uala groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 A small program of down-hole geophysical logging was completed in 2012.
 This comprised of 29 holes.
 This data has not been reviewed in the context of the Mineral Resource and has therefore not been used.
 Evaluation of Landsat Enhanced Thematic Mapper Satellite and SRTM elevation data of the licence area.
 Select pitting and trenching.
 Detailed ground mapping.

 Criteria JORC Code explanation Commentary Airborne magnetic survey and interpretation.
 Bulk density was measured on an ongoing basis during the drill programs using the water displacement method on billets of core.
 QAQC was completed on bulk density measurements through spot-checks of the bulk density dataset and re-measurement using the same procedures.
-Further work extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, The project is currently in the advanced exploration / resource development / mine planning phase. including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Diagrams clearly highlighting the areas of possible extensions, indicate the state of the state of the state.
+The project is currently in the advanced exploration / resource development / mine planning phase. including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 A figure showing the magnetic anomaly and its 47 km extent at Zanaga is presented in the 2013 JORC Technical Report.
 It remains partially unexplored, but no further work is planned at present.